daravi/linux-insides/Misc/linux-misc-3.md

   30:	c3                   	retq
 ```

 Here we are interested only in the two `callq` operations.
 The two `callq` operations contain `linker stubs`, or the function name and offset from it to the next instruction.
 These stubs will be updated to the real addresses of the functions.
-We can see these functions' names with in the following `objdump` output:
+We can see these functions' names within the following `objdump` output:

 ```
 $ objdump -S -r main.o